yinnyC/tdd-bdd-challenge/README.md

 * Area should return the area of a rectangle.
 * Perimeter should return the perimeter of a rectangle.
 * Should return the area of a circle with radius.
+* Stretch: Test that any negative widths, breadths, or radii return null

 You'll start by writing pending tests for these methods.
 Then write functions that make the tests pass.